micdoh/XLRON/docs/understanding_xlron.md

 ## 5. Training an agent

+XLRON contains an implementation of [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347) as the main RL algorithm.
+PPO is a policy gradient method that is computationally efficient and has been used to achieve state-of-the-art results in a number of domains.
+It is appropriate for use in environments with stochastic environment dynamics (such as optical network resource allocation problems), since it can retain stochasticity in its policy.
+The PPO implementation in XLRON is based on the excellent [PureJaxRL](https://github.com/luchris429/purejaxrl).
+Users can modify `ppo.py` if they want to experiment with different RL algorithms.

+Training is done using the `train.py` script, which is a wrapper around the `train` function in `train.py`.
+The script takes a number of commandline arguments to specify the environment, the agent, the training hyperparameters, and other settings.
+The script then calls the `train` function with these arguments.
+See the [quick start guide](quickstart.md) for example commands.

+The train script is also used for evaluation of both agents and heuristics using the flags `--EVAL_MODEL` and `--EVAL_HEURISTIC` respectively.

 ## Other topics

 ### Invalid Action Masking

 [Invalid action masking](https://arxiv.org/pdf/2006.14171.pdf) is a technique used to prevent the agent from selecting invalid actions.
 This is particularly important in the context of optical network resource allocation problems, where the action space is large and many actions are invalid.
 Each XLRON environment provides a method `action_mask` to generate a mask of valid actions for a given state.
 This mask can be used to prevent the agent from selecting invalid actions.

-Invalid action masking during training is activated by using the flag `--ACTION_MASKING` when running the 'train.py' script.
+Invalid action masking is activated by using the flag `--ACTION_MASKING` when running the 'train.py' script.

 ### Slot aggregation

 Slot aggregation is a technique used to reduce the action space in the context of optical network resource allocation problems.
 It is particularly useful for the RWA problem, where the action space is large and many actions are invalid.
 Each XLRON environment provides a method `aggregate_slots` to aggregate slots on links.
-This method can be used to reduce the
+This groups the available slots into blocks of size N. The agent then selects a block of slots as an action, and  first fit allocation is used to select the initial slot for the service within the selected block of slots.

-Slot aggregation during training is activated by using the flag `--aggregate_slots=N` when running the 'train.py' script.
-N is the number of slots to be aggregated into a single action i.e. the action space is reduced by a factor of N. First fit allocation is used within each block of N slots.
+Slot aggregation is activated by using the flag `--aggregate_slots=N` when running the 'train.py' script.

 ### Weights & Biases (wandb) integration